Glide7/rfc/010-swag-store.md

 <!-- This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related. -->

 <!-- Write your answer below. -->
+## Reward system
+In the futrure, we can possibly create a reward system for Appwrite contributors, that will reward them with currency or credit to use in the swag store.
+They can achieve that by contributing to the project 🏆